sudogene/tp/docs/UserGuide.md

 Format: `ts-add TRAINING_INDEX STUDENT_INDEX...`

 * Training index refers to the index of the training in the displayed training list.
-* Student index refers to the index of the student in the displayed student list.
+* Student index refers to the index of the student in the entire student list (can be viewed with `list` command).
 * Multiple students can be added with the same command by inputing multiple student indexes separated with a comma.
 * Only one training index can be specified at a time.
+* Each student can only be added to a **SINGLE** training on the same date regardless of time.
+* Student's dismissal time for the same day should also be equal or earlier than the time of the training. (i.e .
+Student's dismissal time for Monday should be equal or earlier than the time of a training that falls on a Monday for him/her to be successfully added.)

 > Note: Training schedules can also be viewed on the student list panel and they will update as you add students to trainings.